-In the event of a confirmed emergency or dangerous situation occurring on or approaching campus, the Security Manager or the executive assistant to the vice president or their designees, in consultation with other senior Middlebury Institute and/or Middlebury officials, and as appropriate under the circumstances (e.g., MIIS director of communications) will confirm the emergency or dangerous situation, identify the area or appropriate segment or segments of the campus community potentially impacted by the emergency, and, without delay, use the emergency notification system to alert the affected area or campus population.
-"Confirmation" of the emergency or dangerous situation means that the official(s) identified above have verified that a legitimate emergency or dangerous situation exists.
+In the event of a confirmed emergency or dangerous situation occurring on or approaching campus, the Security Manager or the executive assistant to the vice president or their designees, in consultation with other senior Middlebury Institute and/or Middlebury officials, and as appropriate under the circumstances (e.g., MIIS director of communications) will confirm the emergency or dangerous situation, identify the area or appropriate segment or segments of the campus community potentially impacted by the emergency, and, without delay, use the emergency or dangerous situation exists.
 The process for confirming an emergency and determining the appropriate information for the emergency notification will include direct observation of conditions or incidents, inquiry into the incidents being handled by the police or other authorities in the area, web or news alerts, or reports directly from law enforcement, emergency management agencies, the state of California, the National Weather Service, or other authorities.